Nmartin19/Nacho_Portfolio/README.md

         • Some countries, including Italy, France, and India showed peaks in November 2020, before experiencing a decrease in subsequent months.

-    - A third wave emerged in March and April 2021 in most countries.
+    - A third wave emerged in March and April 2021.

         • Brazil recorded its highest monthly averages during this period, with 70,887 cases in March and 2,742 deaths in April 2021.